anrikus/TaskTracker/README.md

 1. Open VSCode, press `CMD+SHIFT+P` for Mac / `Ctrl+Shift+P` for Windows and type `>Dev Containers: Open Folder in Container`, select the option and open the repo.
 The first launch will take a while as the container builds.
 Subsequent launches will be quicker.

+1. All `VSCode` terminals should automatically open with the venv activated.
+In case, it does not (sometimes, VSCode is flaky), activate it using `source .venv/bin/activate`.

+1. Run the quick start using `uv run python quick_start/main_quick_test.py` from VSCode terminal.
+The first run takes longer as model weights need to be downloaded (about 3 - 10 minutes depending on the available bandwidth).
+Subsequent runs with cached model weights are pretty fast.
+Sample runs with `Phi-3-mini-4k-instruct` with cached weights take around 80 - 100 seconds on a M4 / 24G Macbook Pro.

+1. [uv](https://github.com/astral-sh/uv) is setup as the package manager.
+To add new dependencies, follow these [instructions](https://docs.astral.sh/uv/concepts/projects/dependencies/#adding-dependencies). **DO NOT** use `conda` or `pip` directly.

 ## New data

-1- Check `quick_start` for a simple way to run on new data
+1. Check `quick_start` for a simple way to run on new data

-2- Edit `quick_start/config.yaml` for configurations of classifier path, which LLM, parameters of layers and thresholds, etc.
+1. Edit `quick_start/config.yaml` for configurations of classifier path, which LLM, parameters of layers and thresholds, etc.

-3- Check the structure of data in `quick_start/mock_data.json`.
+1. Check the structure of data in `quick_start/mock_data.json`.
 You can prepare your data as

 ```
 [